Company of the Year Awards Criteria

 What do you think sets your app/campaign/application apart from the other campaigns being judged?
 Judges will in particular be looking for the thing that makes this entry different to the others, what is unique?

-Judges will be looking for a clear description of an outstanding innovation or tech product, with indication of budget.
-Judges are looking for an innovation that has led to extraordinary results within a sector and been a pioneer for change leading to transformative outcomes.
+Judges will be looking for a clear description of an outstanding innovation or tech product, with an indication of budget.
+Judges are looking for an innovation that has led to extraordinary results within a sector and has been a pioneer for change leading to transformative outcomes.

 Each entry must include information under the following headings: